Strata (band): The Sawmill Sessions EP (2015–2017)

 Without announcement on the band's official social media page, Strata released a six-song EP called The Sawmill Sessions on March 8, 2016, to iTunes, among other digital retailers.
 Many of the EP's tracks were reworked versions of songs previously released as demos on the 10-year anniversary edition of Sleep, as well as an alternate version of "Coma Therapy."

 Return from Hiatus (2020)

 On July 28, 2020, the band confirmed their return with a new single titled "Around the Bend."
 The band confirmed that this would be their first track of 2020, which was self-recorded, self-produced, and self-released.
 "Around the Bend" was released via Bandcamp, which included a podcast-style breakdown of the making of "Around the Bend," featuring Eric Victorino and Ryan Hernandez, as well as an alternate acoustic version of the song.

 The band has not done any shows since 2020 as Victorino has focused on other projects.
 Strata has re-released their first album for the first time on vinyl in January 2025.

+Strata has rebooted as of the end of 2025, as shown by activity on the band's Instagram.
+On a March 18th, 2026 announcement, Strata had revealed that they had signed with The Artery Foundation then not long after on April 17th, 2026 the single Soar was released.